 Since the beginning, game developers have had to be resourceful; be it for system limitations, time constraints, lack of manpower, or any other of a near limitless number of situations.
 Though there are a number of ways developers solve these issues, every once in a while a game tries to turn the solution into its own identity.
-Let’s see if this approach payed off for Stories: The Path of Destinies.
+Let’s see if this approach paid off for Stories: The Path of Destinies.

 Game Name: Stories: The Path of Destinies